 How Nigerian singers have won the hearts of Romanians

-Before Tobi Ibitoye arrived in Romania from Nigeria as a 15-year-old, it had never occurred to him he - and his skin colour - might make him stand out in some way.
+Before Tobi Ibitoye arrived in Romania from Nigeria as a 15-year-old, it had never occurred to him he - and his skin colour - might stand out in some way.

 A few days in Bucharest were all it took to make him realise just how wrong he was.

-"It can be very unnerving to have people stare at you like some spectacle, Ibitoye told the BBC.
+"It can be very unnerving to have people stare at you like some spectacle," Ibitoye told the BBC.

 All eyes on me